TalanWeeks/fs-journal/src/reflections/wk2/04-mistakes-made-as-jv.md

 ## How do you find answers when you are stuck?

 * When I'm stuck I try to break the problem down to the simplest components.
 This is usually me looking up a specific array method or how to execute a small objective i can't figure out.
-I've found looking for problems broadly on the internet can lead you down rabit holes that lead to nothing or a different problem entirely.
+I've found looking for problems broadly on the internet can lead you down rabbit holes that lead to nothing or a different problem entirely.

 ## From the entire article what are your biggest takeaways?